quantiota/AI-Agent-Farm/git-setup/README.md

 GITHUB_PAT=...
 ```

-Organization repositories may require approval before the token can interact with them.

 The agent performs the complete Git workflow itself: it forks the repository, creates a
 branch, commits, pushes to its own fork, and opens a pull request for review.